Aptik – Personal Licence

 Aptik can backup and restore the following items:

 - Repositories – Launchpad PPAs and third-party APT repositories.

 - Software packages – Extra packages installed from repositories.
 Supports Apt, Flatpak, and Snap packages.

-- User & Groups – Users accounts including login credentials, password expiry rules, etc.
+- User & Groups – User accounts including login credentials, password expiry rules, etc.

 - Mount entries – Entries for storage devices, bind mounts, etc from fstab and crypttab files.